Halfmates

 Halfmates is a Philippine romantic comedy web series directed by Raz de la Torre.
-This series top-billed by Kaori Oinuma and Jeremiah Lisbo, premieres on October 18, 2024, on ABS-CBN Entertainment YouTube channel.
+This series top-billed by Kaori Oinuma and Jeremiah Lisbo, premiered on October 18, 2024, on ABS-CBN Entertainment YouTube channel.

 Premise

 Dani who is a former OFW, and James an introvert guy, have their lives intertwined after finding out that they were scammed in a double sale of their dream house.